jmueller209/WIKI_PDA/docs/database_architecture.md

 # Database Architecture

 This document outlines the internal structure and binary layout of the generated Wiki database (`data_base.bin`).
-The database is designed as a single, contiguous binary file optimized for low-memory environments, utilizing custom data structures and streaming compression.
+The database is designed as a single, contiguous binary file optimized for low-memory environments.
+You can look at the diagram [here](../README.md).

 ---

 ## 1. High-Level Binary Layout

 The entire database is bundled into a single binary file.
-While the exact byte-offsets depend on the generated content, the general structural sequence is as follows:
+While the exact byte-offsets depend on the generated content, the general structural sequence is as follows (Order might change / might not be accurate)

-1. **Header / Magic Bytes** (Optional/Planned)
+1. **Header** (Optional/Planned)
 2. **Compression Dictionary** (ZSTD)
 3. **Primary Search Indexes** (Flat k-trees)
-4. **Entity Indexes** (QID & PID)
+4. **Entity Indexes** (QID & PID: Hashmaps)
-5. **Metadata Storage**
+5. **Metadata Storage** (Uncompressed entries that differ in size)
-6. **Compressed Content Payload**
+6. **Compressed Content Payload** (Compressed entries that differ in size)

 ---